djohnst914/Fintech_Finder/README.md

 **4.** In your terminal, navigate to the directory containing this repo.
 Then type and enter: "streamlit run fintech_finder.py"

 ### **IMPORTANT:**
-- Ensure conda 'dev' environment is activated in terminal before running the application, or some other preferred IDE of your choice that works with the above listed libraries:
+- Ensure conda 'dev' environment is activated in terminal before running the application, or some other preferred DE of your choice that works with the above listed libraries:

                         Conda activate dev